jooohyunpark/itp-wou-fall-2022/README.md

 - Node version managers (optional) – Any node version manager such as [n](https://github.com/tj/n) (recommended) or [nvm](https://github.com/nvm-sh/nvm).

 ## Packages
 The class codebases mainly use below packages.
 Please make sure you're using the consistent versions.
+(Especially, do NOT use Vue3/Nuxt3.
+They're unstable and not production-ready yet.)

 ```js
   "dependencies": {